 If you know that’s one of your struggles, there are ways that you can end your addiction.
 Start with your biggest distraction.
 If it’s your cell phone, one thing you can do is to turn off the notifications.

-That way, when you get a new text message, you won’t know.
+That way, when you get a new text message, you won’t be immediately aware of it.
 Remove gaming apps from your phone and social media apps if that’s been an issue for you.
 Not only will you notice you’re more productive without these, but you’ll have more time and be less stressed mentally because you’re getting a break from the constant flow of information.

 Turn off social media notifications and email notifications on your laptop, too.
-Far too many marketers think that a notification means they need to address that right now.
-So then that “five minutes” to check turns into half an hour or longer of wasted time.
+Far too many marketers think that they need to address notifications right away.
+So then that “five minutes” to check a notification turns into half an hour or longer of wasted time.

 Set a schedule for returning non-emergency messages on both your phone and laptop.
 Then stay out of your email program until the time you’ve allotted for it.
 Use software to block sites, social media or otherwise, that distract you.